mlpotter/ISEA-OTF-Corona-TEM-GEM/_pages/call.md

 * Poster presenters' <u>deadline</u> to submit an abstract is by close of business January 16, 2023
 * The <u>deadline</u> to submit your poster is close of business February 13, 2023.

 Email all abstracts and posters submissions to michael.l.potter40.civ@us.navy.mil in accordance with the deadlines.
 Our team will professionally print poster submissions using NSWC Corona's multimedia printing lab.
+Abstract emails should have the subject line "ISEA OTF - ABSTRACT" and poster emails should have the subject line "ISEA OTF - POSTER".

 Please use the following poster template to submit your poster.